 - Performing a WHOIS lookup on an IP address from the website’s security or error logs, or allowing our firewall or other security software to perform such lookups.

 - Storing or transmitting any electronic file containing personal information using any cloud storage service or other online storage system.

 - Sharing links to a news article or online post that contains names and/or other types of personal information.

 - Describing an unusual or distinctive vehicle we saw on the street or in some other public setting.

 - Discussing the life and career of a well-known public figure with other writers, historians, or subject matter experts, whether or not the information discussed is already publicly available.

 - Publishing or submitting for publication any content that contains any personal information such as names, photographs, videos, or biographical information.
 (Even publishing a bibliography with authors’ names might count.)

 (These are just a few examples, not an exhaustive list.)

-- Licensing, selling, or otherwise offering offering our content or writing/editing/writing consulting services for money or other valuable consideration (including offering the content on this website) if that content incorporates or involves any names or other personal information about individuals or households.
+- Licensing, selling, or otherwise offering offering our content or writing/editing/writing consulting services for money or other valuable consideration (including offering the content on this website) if that content incorporates or involves any names and/or other types of personal information about individuals or households.

-- Proposing or pitching any article, book, and/or other content containing names and/or other personal information to editors, agents, and/or publishers.
+- Proposing or pitching any article, book, and/or other content containing names and/or other types of personal information to editors, agents, and/or publishers.